 Scholarships, Fellowships and Funding Opportunities

-The Princeton Environmental Institute (PEI) seeks to connect students to scholarship and fellowship opportunities specific to Princeton students (High Meadows, Princeton Project 55) and those outside the University.
+The Princeton Environmental Institute (PEI) seeks to connect students to scholarship and fellowship opportunities specific to Princeton students (High Meadows, Princeton Project 55) and those outside the University (Morris K. Udall Scholarship).
 Students registered with the Certificate Program in Environmental Studies will receive email notifications of opportunities as they arise.
-To register, students must complete the online Student Profile Form.
+To register, students must complete the online Student Enrollment Form.

 Student Activities and Organizations

 There are a number of groups on the Princeton University campus that support sustainability and environmental responsibility.